OfficeDev/teams-toolkit-samples/test-tool-sample-app/README.md

-# Teams App Test Tool Sample App
+# Microsoft 365 Agents playground Sample App

-This sample app comprehensively demonstrates the features supported by the Teams App Test Tool, which is a good starting point to try Teams App Test Tool.
+This sample app comprehensively demonstrates the features supported by the Microsoft 365 Agents playground, which is a good starting point to try Microsoft 365 Agents playground.

 The sample app includes common development scenarios when building Teams bot applications:
 * Send proactive notifications.